Skip to content

 2. This hair test will also give you information about any deficiencies.
 Most dogs are depleted of essential nutrients because of depletion of nutrients in the soil, which reflects in the whole food chain.
 I've learned that even naturally fed dogs are depleted of nutrients such as minerals, vitamins and amino-acids.
 Food is simply not what it used to be.

-3. If your dog has been on a lot of drugs or is middle-aged and older do a liver cleanse and repeat it every six months or so.
-Why Detox for Dogs
+3. If your dog has been on a lot of drugs or is middle-aged and older do an initial 4 week cleanse with LiverTune and then ongoing for 1 week per month as part of preventive care.

 4. Feed your dog a natural diet - raw or cooked.
 Kibble, even when labeled natural, is like using diesel for your gasoline car.
 It will keep breaking down.
 You can sign up to get a free raw and cooked diet course here.